syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/layouts.md

 You can hide the Ribbon contents and display only the tab headers by double-clicking on the tab header.
 In minimized state, the Ribbon control expands to its normal state when click on the tab header.

-Also, You can render or programmatically change the Ribbon control to minimized state by setting the [isMinimized](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.Ribbon.html#Syncfusion_EJ2_Ribbon_Ribbon_IsMinimized) property to `true`.
+Also, you can render or programmatically change the Ribbon control to minimized state by setting the [isMinimized](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.Ribbon.html#Syncfusion_EJ2_Ribbon_Ribbon_IsMinimized) property to `true`.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}